MIT-LCP/mimic-website/content/mimictables/patients.md

 `EXPIRE_FLAG` indicates whether the patient died within the hospital.
 Note that if `DOD_HOSP` is present, then the last admission for the patient will have `EXPIRE_FLAG` = 'Y'.

-# Important considerations

-* `DOB` has been shifted for patients older than 89.
-The median age for the patients whose date of birth was shifted is 91.4.